 A Latvia Based social networking site where users can ask each other questions with the option of anonymity which almost all users on this site do.
 It was founded as a rival to Formspring.
 Because of the anonymity it encourages extremely nasty questions and is used extensively to bully and harass.
 Best to avoid as nothing positive happens here.
 There have been several suicides of teens overseas linked to the site.

-The Peninsula School takes instances of bullying very seriously and has a number of policies in place to manage various types including cyber-bullying.
+Peninsula Grammar takes instances of bullying very seriously and has a number of policies in place to manage various types including cyber-bullying.
 The School is actively working to reduce the instances of cyber-bullying and to educate parents in issues surrounding cyber-safety as a means of supporting them and their children.

 The School continues to liaise with other School communities and with individuals and organisations who can provide ongoing support and education in developing a culture of cyber safety within our community.